redwing-381/mirmer.ai/README.md

 - **Frontend**: React 19 with Vite for fast development
 - **Communication**: Server-Sent Events for real-time streaming
 - **Storage**: JSON files for conversation persistence

+## How It Works

+### The 3-Stage Council Process

+1. **Stage 1: Individual Responses**
+   - All council models answer your question independently in parallel
+   - Each model provides its unique perspective

+2. **Stage 2: Peer Rankings**
+   - Responses are anonymized (labeled as "Response A", "Response B", etc.)
+   - Each model ranks all responses from best to worst
+   - Aggregate rankings show which responses were collectively rated highest

+3. **Stage 3: Chairman Synthesis**
+   - The chairman model receives all responses and rankings
+   - Synthesizes the collective wisdom into a comprehensive final answer
+   - Represents the consensus and insights from the entire council

+## Troubleshooting

+### Backend Issues

+- **Import errors**: Make sure you're in the backend directory and run `uv sync`
+- **Port already in use**: Change the port in `start.sh` or kill the process using port 8001
+- **API key errors**: Ensure your OpenRouter API key is set in `.env`

+### Frontend Issues

+- **Module not found**: Run `npm install` in the frontend directory
+- **Port already in use**: Change the port in `vite.config.js` or kill the process using port 5173

+### Model Issues

+- **402 Payment Required**: Your OpenRouter account needs credits, or switch to free models in `backend/config.py`
+- **404 Model Not Found**: Update model IDs in `backend/config.py` to valid OpenRouter models
+- **All models failed**: Check your API key and internet connection

 ## License